-The Parents and Friends’ Federation of WA was the first Federation of non-government school parent groups in Australia and was the first to obtain any public recurrent funding for non-Government school children anywhere in Australia.
+The Parents and Friends’ Federation of WA was the first Federation of non-government school parent groups in Australia and the first to obtain any public recurrent funding for non-Government school children anywhere in Australia.

 In 1965 the Brand Liberal Government in Western Australia took the historic step of being the first Government in Australia to make per-capita recurrent (operating) payments to children in non-government schools.
 Secondary school students in WA initially received £10 per child per year from 1965, and similar payments were extended to non-government primary school children in WA in 1967.